tehckisnow/explore/README.md

 //TODO:
+//transitions: move img right when turning left, etc.

 //examine tool? (select examine and then click on something? or )

 //why arn't fonts working?

 clicking on inventory items in firefox works, but not in chrome

+slideshow: like closeup but with an onclick that advances to next image

+events: after updateView() check if current room has an event and if so, immediately start that script

+//animations
+  //gifs? other?
+  inventory fade in or slide up instead of instantly appear

 //ensure units is dictated by explore.js, not testgame.js
 //choose units that will permit adjusting resolution without having to modify every interaction